nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 Step 5. `ExtractCommand#chooseZoomLink()`, `ExtractCommand#chooseDate()` and `ExtractCommand#chooseTime()` will be called and will print out a list of valid zoom links/dates/times and allow the user to input the number of the link/date/time they want to select it.

 Step 6.
-If the event has a zoom link, a `Zoom` event will be created using the link, date, time and `TEXT_SUBJECT` as its description.
+If the event has a zoom link, like the example, a `Zoom` event will be created using the link, date, time and `TEXT_SUBJECT` as its description.
 Otherwise, a `Personal` event will be created with the date, time and description fields.
 The event will be added to the user's `UserData`.

 The following sequence diagram shows how the Extract Feature works in general: